ELIXIR-IIB-training/website/_posts/2017-09-04-MachineLearning-Trento.md

 <br>

 **IMPORTANT DATES** for this Training course:
-  - Deadline for applications: 15 July 2017
+  - Deadline for applications: 21 July 2017
   - Course date: 04-09 September 2017
-  - Selection will start on July the 15th.
-  Chosen participants will be notified by 20 July 2017.
+  Chosen participants will be notified by 25 July 2017.
 A maximum of 24 candidates will be accepted in the course.
   <br>

 ### Course Description